The Longstaff--Schwartz algorithm for L\'{e}vy models: Results on fast and slow convergence: Unbounded state space: The single-period problem

-The last equality holds because the summand in~\eqref{eq:est P 2} is unimodal with mode at $s=K+K^{2/3}-\tfrac43 K^{1/3} + \Oh(1)$.
-The remaining part of the $i$-sum in~\eqref{eq:est P} can be estimated by
+To see the last inequality, note that the summand in (\ref{eq:est P 2}) is unimodal with mode at $s=K+K^{2/3}-\frac43 K^{1/3} + \Oh(1)$.
+Estimating this maximal summand, by Stirling's formula and some easy manipulations, shows that\vadjust{\goodbreak} the sum in (\ref{eq:est P 2}) is smaller than $c^K K^K$.
+The remaining part $\sum_{i=K+1}^{2K}$ of the $i$-sum in (\ref{eq:est P}) can be estimated by

-Note that in the first line we have introduced the new factor~$s!$ in the numerator.
-This makes the summand increasing w.r.t.\ the substituion~$i\to i+1$, $s\to s+1$.
-Hence it suffices to keep only the summands of the $s$-sum with~$s=K+\lfloor i/2 \rfloor$, which shows the first inequality.
-As for the second inequality, note that the factor $i!/\lfloor i/2 \rfloor !^2$ of the summand grows only exponentially, and that the factor $(i - 2 \lfloor i/2 \rfloor)!$ in the denominator is clearly negligible.
-Finally, the last sum in~\eqref{eq:est P 3} has increasing summands, which together with Stirling's formula implies the last inequality.
-By~\eqref{eq:est P}, the estimates~\eqref{eq:est P 2} and~\eqref{eq:est P 3} show that
+Note that in the first line we have introduced the new factor $s!$ in the numerator.
+This makes the summand increasing w.r.t. the substitution $i\to i+1$, $s\to s+1$.
+Hence, it suffices to keep only the summands of the $s$-sum with $s=K+\lfloor i/2 \rfloor$ (the thick dots in Figure \ref {fig:sumrange}) which shows the first inequality.

+As for the second inequality, note that the factor $i!/\lfloor i/2 \rfloor!^2$ of the summand grows only exponentially and that the factor $(i - 2 \lfloor i/2 \rfloor)!$ in the denominator is clearly negligible.
+Finally, the last sum in (\ref{eq:est P 3}) has increasing summands which, together with Stirling's formula, implies the last inequality.
+By (\ref{eq:est P}), the estimates (\ref{eq:est P 2}) and (\ref {eq:est P 3}) show that